leon-ai/docs.getleon.ai/docs/clients.md

 # Clients

-Client are what the end users see and explicitly use.
+Clients are what the end users see and explicitly use.
 This is thanks to the clients you can interact with Leon.

 ## Web App